AlexSissoko/dialogflowMemories/functionality/README.md

 Training phrases aren't just strings.
 Yay!
 A training phrase is composed primarily of training phrase parts and the training phrase type.

-**Note**: The parts variable that belongs to a training phrase instance is a `TODO`, so certain list operations you might think of using won't work on it.
+**Note**: The parts variable that belongs to a training phrase instance is an instance of `google.protobuf.pyext._message.RepeatedCompositeContainer`, so certain `list` operations you might think of using won't work on it.

 ###### Training phrase Part
 + Type: `dialogflow.types.Intent.TrainingPhrase.Part`